Albert Hodge (1875-1918)

 Typical female figure by Albert Hodge.

-The sculptor Albert Hodge is responsible for a variety of architectural sculpture in London, and his work may also be found in Cardiff and Glasgow.
-His work appears around the turn of the century, and his output continues up to his unfortunately early death.
-He was born on the Isle of Islay, trained as an architect, found a penchant in working on architectural details, and this led to him becoming a sculptor.
+The work of the sculptor Albert Hodge appears around the turn of the century, and his output continues up to his unfortunately early death in his 40s.
+He was born on the Isle of Islay, trained as an architect, found a penchant in working on architectural details, and this led to him becoming a sculptor - his main works are indeed architectural sculpture.

 His work is solid, monumental, with lots of detail.
 His figures tend to the very muscular, with the women buxom.
 Even when Hodge (rarely) aims for feminine pulchritude, he accentuates the muscles of the arms, legs and neck.
 Drapes, where present, are often stretched, flying, or if hanging, highly undercut for effects of light and shade, and to emphasise the 3D quality of his work.